boisalai/mlops-zoomcamp-2023/module1.md

 **Experiment Tracking** is the process of managing all the different experiments and their components, such as parameters, metrics, models and other artifacts and it enables us to:

-* **Organize** all the necessary components of a specific experiment.
-It's important to have everything in one place and know where it is so you can use them later.
-* **Reproduce** past results (easily) using saved experiments.
-* **Log** iterative improvements across time, data, ideas, teams, etc.

 A **Model Registry**  is a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an Model.

 One definition of an **ML pipeline** is a means of automating the machine learning workflow by enabling data to be transformed and correlated into a model that can then be analyzed to achieve outputs.
 This type of ML pipeline makes the process of inputting data